Uwaseanitha10/WED_Anitha_26945_pl-Ass/README.md

 ###  Problem Statement and Project Overview
 ### 🔍 Problem Definition
-Frequent natural disasters disrupt hawk migration and habitat safety.

-Lack of real-time analytics for conservation efforts during disasters.

-Manual tracking leads to data loss and delayed response.
+this project is about to predict hawk migration behavior during natural disasters such as floods and earthquakes.
+By collecting data on disasters, weather conditions, and hawk movement, the system provides insight to support wildlife conservation and disaster planning.
+It uses an Oracle PL/SQL-based database to ensure structured, secure, and accurate forecasting.

 ### 🌍 Context of Use
 Wildlife research centers and disaster management agencies.